 Safety for our patients, their loved ones and our staff is our top priority.
 Due to an increased rate of transmission and community spread of COVID-19, we have revised our visitor policy.
 Based on guidelines from the New York State Department of Health, we are allowing in-person visitation to our inpatient units.
 However, only two visitors can visit each day per patient between the hours of 11 am and 8 pm.
 These two visitors cannot rotate with other visitors throughout the day.
 In addition, patients who have tested positive for COVID are not permitted to have visitors.

 Exceptions will be made for visitation to patients with intellectual and/or developmental disabilities; patients with cognitive impairments, including dementia; patients in imminent end-of-life situations or who need compassionate care; pediatric patients; and patients in Labor & Delivery.

 - All visitors must adhere to screening, handwashing and infection control guidelines.
 A mask must be worn at all times, including in the patient’s room.

 - No eating or drinking is permitted in the patient’s room.
 However, visitors are welcome to purchase food in the cafeteria, Panera, Starbucks, the Gift Shop and Jamba Juice.
 They are allowed to eat in the cafeteria and must adhere to infection control and social distancing guidelines in designated areas.

-- Visitors will not be allowed to visit patients with COVID-19, however we will facilitate virtual visitation.
+- Visitors will not be allowed to visit patients with COVID-19, however we will continue to facilitate virtual visitation.

-Hospitals permit support persons at the patient bedside as per the Department of Health guidelines for:
+Hospitals permit support persons at the patient bedside as per the NYS Department of Health guidelines for: